You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

 Things to do in Cafayate, Argentina

-I’ve been lucky enough to visit Cafayate a couple of times now and will never tire of its wineries and epic scenery.
+I’ve been lucky enough to visit Cafayate three times now and will never tire of its wineries and epic scenery.

 If you’re wondering what to do in Cafayate besides the wineries, this post is a complete guide to the region including hikes, drives, and empanadas.